pixscapegames/pixscape-runtime/RUNTIME_API_SUPPORT_POLICY.md

 Javadocs require it.
 Runtime APIs and built-in systems execute synchronously on the thread calling the lifecycle methods, normally the LibGDX render thread; no general thread-safety guarantee exists.

+### READY and Runtime Availability

+Direct scene dependencies and explicitly declared Runtime Availability resources are acquired before `SceneLoadPhase.READY`.
+Resource types requiring persistent Runtime preparation are also prepared before READY.
+After READY, normal gameplay consumes prepared resources and does not implicitly load or prepare undeclared scene resources.
+A resource intended for dynamic gameplay use must therefore be declared through Runtime Availability unless it is already a direct scene dependency.

+Deferred transport is distinct from gameplay lazy loading.
+Platform transport, including GWT delivery, may defer and progressively acquire a declared resource during `SceneLoadHandle` processing, but `SceneLoadPhase.READY` still waits for its acquisition and required preparation.
+The guarantee concerns resource acquisition and persistent preparation, not the elimination of all later CPU or GPU work; normal gameplay operations such as prefab entity instantiation and deserialization may still perform their intrinsic work.

+Pixscape Studio may explicitly invalidate and rebuild prepared state after an authoring publication such as atlas replacement.
+This is a first-party authoring publication boundary, not normal Runtime gameplay loading behavior.

 ## 9. External consumer evidence

 The current `tiled-iso-demo` uses the intended layering: